Scarlett100/tech257_azure_linux/Linux/Linux_tasks.md

-## What value would assign read, write and execute permissions?
+### What value would assign read, write and execute permissions?
-## What value would assign read and execute permissions?
+### What value would assign read and execute permissions?
-## Often, a file or directory's mode/permissions are represented by 3 numbers.
+### Often, a file or directory's mode/permissions are represented by 3 numbers.
 What do you think 644 would mean?

 # References
+please see references for info below

 https://www.baeldung.com/linux/new-files-dirs-default-permission#:~:text=The%20operations%20that%20a%20user,%2C%20and%20execute%20permissions%2C%20respectively.
 https://www.ibm.com/docs/en/aix/7.2?topic=c-chown-command#:~:text=Description,group%20can%20also%20be%20specified.